luyadev/luya/docs/guide/concept-tags.md

 }
 ```

-When your Tag is read you have to inject them into the {{luya\TagParser}}.
-In order to inject the created Tag above, add the `$tags` property to your application config:
+When your custom tags are ready they need to be injected into the {{luya\TagParser}}.
+In order to inject the created tag from above, add the `$tags` property to your application config (e.g. `configs/env-local.php`):

 ```php
 return [